 Common Items Included in a Heat Pump Replacement

 There are several items included in any installation that should be standard with a heat pump.
 They include the following:

 - Outdoor pad

-- electric conduit from disconnect to the new heat pump
+- Electric disconnect and conduit from the disconnect to the heat pump

 - 15 feet of drain line